celer-network/sgn-v2-networks/docs/validator.md

     sgnd query staking validator <val-eth-address>
     ```

-6. To become a bonded validator, your validator needs to have at least a certain amount (currently 10000, configured through onchain gov) of CELR tokens delegated to it.
-Note that additional delegation does not need to come from the validator account, so feel free to use any key that holds CELR tokens.
+5. To become a bonded validator, your validator needs to have at least a certain amount (currently 10000, configured through onchain gov) of CELR tokens delegated to it.
+The additional delegation can come from any key that holds CELR tokens.

     - **Using CLI with local keystore JSON file**